Winter Skin Care Tips

 Hold back on facial peels.
 Harsh masks, peels and alcohol-based astringents strip vital oils from the skin.
 Use these less frequently during the winter months or try a mild foaming cleanser or cleansing milk instead.

 Avoid hot baths.
 A hot shower or bath might feel great after a day out in the cold, but it can wreak havoc on the skin.
 Hot water breaks down the skin's lipid barriers, resulting a loss of moisture that promotes itchy stinging skin.
 You're better off taking a lukewarm shower or bath, which is less likely to irritate your skin.
 You can also ease the symptoms of especially dry skin by taking a bath with baking soda or oatmeal.

 Grease your feet.
 Look for a lotion that contains either glycerin or petroleum jelly, which can have a soothing and protective impact on your feet.

 Wear gloves.
 Since our hands have fewer oil glands than other parts of our body, they need extra protection from the elements.
 Always wear gloves in cold weather to prevent cracking and itchiness.
 If you're wearing wool gloves, try slipping on a pair of thin cotton gloves first to avoid irritation.

-For other skin care tips, check out this great video!
+For other skin care tips, check out this !